Workplace Benefits

 You may be familiar with flexible spending accounts (FSAs) — employer-sponsored accounts that can help you save money on healthcare expenses.
 But did you know an employer can offer different types of FSAs?

 In addition to traditional FSAs — also referred to as healthcare FSAs — there are dependent care FSAs (DC-FSAs) and limited purpose FSAs (LP-FSAs).
-Dependent care FSAs are intended for participants with dependents.
-Limited-purpose FSAs, which can be used for dental and vision expenses, are available to employees enrolled in a high-deductible health plan (HDHP) with a health savings account (HSA)
+Dependent care FSAs help you pay for child care or adult-dependent-care services.
+Limited-purpose FSAs, on the other hand, are health-related FSAs that can be used for qualified dental and vision expenses.
+They are available to employees enrolled in a high-deductible health plan (HDHP) with a health savings account (HSA).

-Learn more about LP-FSAs, including who’s eligible, what’s covered, and how to use one.
+Read on to learn more about LP-FSAs, including who’s eligible, what’s covered, and how to use them.

 What is a limited purpose FSA?